isomerpages/pa-cdcne/_programmes/Financial & Social Assistance/Wellness on Wheels.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DP8_6242.jpg">
 </div>
-<p>A big thank you to Hao Ren Hao Shi for partnering with us and to Geoscan
+<p>A big thank you to 好人好事 (Hao Ren Hao Shi) for partnering with us and to
-Pte Ltd for their generous $75,000 donation.
+Geoscan Pte Ltd for their generous $75,000 donation.
 Their contributions have been instrumental in making this year-long programme possible, ensuring that essential health supplies are readily accessible to our seniors.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DP8_6046.jpg">
 </div>